runemadsen/runemadsen-2012/writings/printing-code/lecture-typography.md

 THERE A BOOK CALLED [TYPE + CODE](http://www.issuu.com/jpagecorrigan/docs/type-code_yeohyun-ahn).
 It’s only about creating generative typography with processing.
 Bringhurst for the web: http://www.webtypography.net/toc/ Use Nextext, a type vector library for processing? http://www.nexttext.net/

+Use experimental jetset, tell their story, show their work
+Book: function, restraint and subversion in typography